 If you are buying your first home, you may be entitled to a subsidy or grant.
 We can also assist you with information about the fees and charges involved in buying a home.

-For up to date information on grants available and other topics related to buying and selling, visit Consumer Protection’s buying and selling a home page.
+For up to date information on grants available and other topics related to buying and selling, visit buying and selling a home page.

-As we get older many of us will look to change our housing arrangements to better suit our lifestyle, particularly as children leave home and full-time work commitments change.
-The Seniors Housing Advisory Centre (SHAC) provides free and independent information on the range of over-55s housing options open to Western Australians, including modifying or re-developing existing homes, renting or moving into a residential park, retirement village or strata titled community housing.
-For more information call 1300 367 057 or email us.
+We can provide free and independent information on the range of over-55s housing options open to Western Australians, including modifying or re-developing existing homes, renting or moving into a residential park, retirement village or strata titled community housing.
+For more information call 1300 30 40 54 or email us.

 The Residential Parks (Long-stay Tenants) Act 2006 and the accompanying regulations outline the responsibilities of park operators and their tenants.